-NSAI is an Official Agency of The Food Safety Authority of Ireland, FSAI, the Competent Authority for the enforcement of all food legislation.
-Under the terms of a Service Contract, NSAI has responsibility to carry out official controls to ensure compliance by food business operators and business operators dealing with food contact materials with the Food Legislation and other legislation as agreed.
+NSAI is an official agency of The Food Safety Authority of Ireland, (FSAI), who is the competent authority for the enforcement of all food legislation.
+Under the terms of a service contract, NSAI has responsibility to carry out official controls to ensure compliance by food business operators and business operators dealing with food contact materials with the Food Legislation and other legislation as agreed.

 The extent and frequency of inspection will be determined through a risk assessment that incorporates risk factors including business type and scope, extent of product contact with food and; third party accredited certification.
 We recognise that some aspects of legislative requirements may have been assessed under such third party schemes.
 This approach will ensure that the frequency of inspection is commensurate with the nature, extent and risks inherent within each individual business and its systems for control of same.
 Minimum frequency of inspection will be every two years.

 What is the Law Relating to this?